gsfeir/GP-LCCM/README.md

 ## Configuration
 - **Gaussian Process Kernel:** The code uses a default kernel (a dot product) from scikit-learn.
 You can modify the kernel settings near the top of the code as needed.
 - **EM Algorithm Settings:** Adjust tol (tolerance) and max_iter (maximum iterations) to control convergence.
-- **Initialization:** Choose between 'random' or 'kmeans' initialization for the GMM parameters (GMM_Initialization).

 ## Contributing
 Contributions, bug fixes, and feature suggestions are welcome.
 Please open an issue, submit a pull request, or feel free to contact me directly.